sobolevn/git-secret/CONTRIBUTING.md

 3. Make sure that everything works on the current platform by running `make test`
 4. [Run local CI tests](#running-local-ci-tests) to verify functionality on supported platforms `bundle exec kitchen verify --test-base-path="$PWD/.ci/integration"`.

+### Code style

+New features and changes should aim to be as clear, concise, simple, and consistent

+1. clear: make it as obvious as possible what the code is doing

+2. concise: your PR should be as few characters (not just lines) of changes as _reasonable_.
+   However, generally choose clarity over being concise.
+   Clarity and conciseness can be in conflict with each other.
+But it's more important for the code to be understandable than for it to be small.
+   Therefore favor writing clear code over making shorter diffs in your PRs.

+3. simple: this dovetails with the previous two items. git-secret is a security product, so it's best to have the code be easy to understand.
+   This also aids future development and helps minimize bugs.

+4. consistent: Write code that is consistent with the surrounding code and the rest of the git-secret code base.
+   Every code base has its own conventions and style that develop and accrete over time.

+   Consistency also means that the inputs and outputs of git-secret should be as consistent as reasonable with related unix and git tools, and follow the 'rule of least surprise'.
+   This is also known as the principle of least astonishment: <https://en.wikipedia.org/wiki/Principle_of_least_astonishment>

+We think it's good to clarify our thinking about how git-secret should be written.
+Of course, these are philosophical goals, not necessities for releasing code, so balancing these four ideals _perfectly_ is impossible.

 ### Development Process

 1. Firstly, you will need to setup development hooks with `make install-hooks`